Kuuuube/Kuuuube.github.io/rsi-notes/index.md

 This is roughly where your wrist is at a neutral angle.
 Note that the top of your knuckles are above your wrist.

+## Rest

+Rest is a double edged sword.
+You can rest to allow your muscles to recover when they are sore or hurt but RSI will not vanish after resting.
+In fact, it can even get worse if you rest too much.

+Too much inactivity will cause your muscles to weaken which can cause further issues.
+A balance needs to be found between overwork and overrest.
+This also includes not overusing aids such as wrist braces.

+Sometimes muscles will feel weak and not entirely there when you are doing light tasks.
+Hand exercises and strengthening can help pull back all the muscle to be put into use again, removing the weak feeling.
+But don't overdo this.

+Doing exercise that doesn't use your hands can also be helpful.
+Increasing blood flow helps with healing and will make you feel better in general.
+Even just going outside for a short walk can be great.

+### Braces

+Wrist braces can help in extreme cases to reduce the chance of further damage from additional strain.
+But if you use a wrist brace you do need to take it off when you feel like your hands are okay enough to go without it for a bit.

+I used wrist braces quite a lot when I was having a very very bad time.
+But I would usually take them off after a few hours or so.

+Having some compression on the muscles can also feel really good.
+Just be careful to not tighten a brace enough to make your hands go numb or to where it puts a lot of pressure on the carpal tunnel area.

 ## Stretches

 Generally, stretches are not necessary for improving RSI.
 But they can provide temporary relief from pain.